-For as long as small groups have been the subject of scientific inquiry, researchers have been interested in understanding the relationships that form within them, and the pace at which those relationships develop and change.
-Tuckman's (1965) oft-cited work on group development the four stages of forming, storming, norming, and performing-permeated both popular and scientific thinking about groups for more than six decades despite limited empirical support.
+Roger Th.
+A. J. Leenders, Tilburg School of Social and Behavioral Sciences, Department of Organization Studies, Tilburg University, Warandelaan 2, 5037AB, Tilburg, The Netherlands.
+Email: r.t.a.j.leenders@tilburguniversity.edu For as long as groups and teams have been the subject of scientific inquiry, researchers have been interested in understanding the relationships that form within them, and the pace at which those relationships develop and change.
+Tuckman's (1965) off-cited work on group development-the four stages of forming, storming, norming, and performing-permeated both popular and scientific thinking about groups for more than six decades (despite limited empirical support).
 In the 1970s and 1980s, group researchers shifted from descriptive to normative models of interaction processes (Hackman, 1987), largely based on the still popular input-process-outcome model (IPO; McGrath, 1964).
 An unfortunate side effect of much of the research that followed the IPO tradition is that its attention to causal drivers of team effectiveness took precedence over the study of how team member interactions unfold over time.
-This is remarkable, since the conversion of inputs to output will almost always take time (hence the need to take a temporal/ dynamic point of view), be nonlinear, and its success will likely depend on exactly how the team carries out the conversion prompting the need to study the exact sequence of interactions within the team.
+This is remarkable, since the conversion of inputs to output will almost always take time (hence the need to take a temporal/ dynamic point of view), be nonlinear, and its success will likely depend on exactly how the team carries out the conversion-prompting the need to study the exact sequence of interactions within the team.

-More recently, there has been widespread enthusiasm about the need to reincorporate time into our thinking about small groups (cf. Arrow, 1997; Harrison, Mohammed, McGrath, Florey, & Vanderstoep, 2003; Ilgen, Hollenbeck, Johnson, & Jundt, 2005; McGrath & Argote, 2001).
+More recently, there has been widespread enthusiasm about the need to reincorporate time into our thinking about groups and teams (cf. Arrow, 1997; Harrison, Mohammed, McGrath, Florey, & Vanderstoep, 2003; Ilgen, Hollenbeck, Johnson, & Jundt, 2005; McGrath & Argote, 2001).
 In their seminal paper on team processes, Marks, Mathieu, and Zaccaro's recurring phase model (2001) advanced thinking about group dynamics; time was put back into team interaction by detailing the processes that are needed in different phases or episodes of completing a task.
 A team process is defined as the behavioral interaction that occurs among members of the team enabling them to integrate their task activities toward the attainment of a group goal.
 The Marks et al. (2001) taxonomy details 10 such processes, occurring at different points in time as teams pursue their goals.